Measuring the Hubble Constant Using Strongly Lensed Gravitational Wave Signals: The SLGW signals

 For general \ac{GW} signals with no \ac{EM} counterpart, it is usually impossible to measure the Hubble constant since it degenerates with other parameters \cite{Schutz:1986}.
-The lensing effect provides a mechanism to break the degeneracy between the chirp mass $\mathcal{M}$ and redsfhit $z_S$, as the \ac{GL} effect is determined by $D_S$ while the \ac{GW} amplitude is linked with $D_S(1+z_S)^2$.
-The cosmological information is embedded in the lensed \ac{GW} waveform, and therefore constraining $H_0$ becomes possible even if the \ac{EM} counterpart is not available.
-Assuming a flat $\Lambda$CDM model, we can describe a lensed waveform with a set of 14 parameters: the Hubble constant $H_0$, total matter density $\Omega_M$, lens mass $M_L$, lens redshift $z_L$, \ac{GW} source position in the lens plane $\eta_L$, \ac{GW} source redshift $z_S$, redshifted chirp mass $\mathcal{M}_z$, symmetric mass ratio $\eta$, inclination angle $\iota$, coalescence time $t_c$, coalescence phase $\phi_c$, \ac{GW} source ecliptic coordinates $\beta$, $\lambda$, and polarization angle $\psi_S$.
+The \ac{SLGW} signals provides a mechanism to measure the Hubble constant directly, as the \ac{GL} effect carries the information of $D_S$ while the \ac{GW} amplitude is linked with $D_S(1+z_S)^2$.
+When the \ac{GL} redshift is known, the \ac{GW} source redshift can be determined.
+The cosmological information is embedded in the \ac{SLGW} waveform, and therefore constraining $H_0$ becomes possible even if the \ac{EM} counterpart is not available.

-We first inject a simulated strongly lensed \ac{GW} signal $h(H_0^{\rm inject})$, and match it with a signal with different Hubble constant $h(H_0^{\rm match})$.
-The log liklihood is calculated as $\left(h(H_0^{\rm inject})\middle|h(H_0^{\rm match})\right)-\frac{1}{2}\left(h(H_0^{\rm match})\middle|h(H_0^{\rm match})\right)$, with the inner product $(\cdot|\cdot)$ defined as \cite{Finn:1992,Cutler:1994} \bea (a|b)=4\Re e\int^\infty_0 \mathrm{d}f \frac{\tilde{a}^*(f)\tilde{b}(f)}{{S}_n(f)}, \eea and $S_n(f)$ is the one-sided power spectral density, we adopt the formula from \cite{Huang:2020} for the expression of TianQin.
-In Figure \ref{fig:conditional probability} we demonstrate the reliance of log likelihood on the Hubble constant.
-We observe that the log likelihood varies violently at the level of $0.001 \mathrm{\ km\ s^{-1}\ Mpc^{-1}}$, or $10^{-5}$ for relative uncertainty.
-The amplitude of the injected lensed waveform as well as a typical template is shown in Figure \ref{fig:Waveform}.
-We observe that indeed that the lensed waveform is highly sensitive to the choice of $H_0$ and even a tiny difference in the Hubble constant can lead to significant devidation in the waveform.
+Assuming a flat $\Lambda$CDM model, we can describe a lensed waveform with a set of 13 parameters: the Hubble constant $H_0$, lens mass $M_L$, lens redshift $z_L$, \ac{GW} source position in the lens plane $\eta_L$, \ac{GW} source redshift $z_S$, redshifted chirp mass $\mathcal{M}_z$, symmetric mass ratio $\eta$, inclination angle $\iota$, coalescence time $t_c$, coalescence phase $\phi_c$, \ac{GW} source ecliptic coordinates $\beta$, $\lambda$, and polarization angle $\psi_S$.